Jake20a/Devcamp-Portfolio/README.md

+# Devcamp Portfolio Applications
-> This a ruby on rails 5 application that allow user ti create their own portfolies
+> This a ruby on rails 5 application that allow user to create their own portfolies

 ### Features